 How to get to the Mendenhall Ice Caves

-Mendenhall Glacier is a very popular tourist destination, conveniently located just 12 miles from downtown Juneau, so if you happen to be in Juneau or are planning a trip there a visit at least to the glacier is a must, but a visit to the Mendenhall Ice Caves will likely be one of the most amazing things you’ll ever see.
+Mendenhall Glacier is a very popular tourist destination, conveniently located just 12 miles from downtown Juneau, Alaska, so if you happen to be in Juneau or are planning a trip there, a visit at least to the glacier is a must.
+But a visit to the Mendenhall Ice Caves will likely be one of the most amazing things you’ll ever see.

-1. Go to Juneau
+1. Get To Juneau

 The glacier is located about 12 miles north of downtown Juneau.
 Head northwest on Egan Drive, take a right onto Mendenhall Loop Road which will turn into Glacier Spur Rd.
-Follow Glacier Spur until you see Mendenhall Loop Road (yes, again) on your left, turn left and then continue on it.
+Follow Glacier Spur until you see Mendenhall Loop Road (yes, again) on your left, turn left, and then continue on it.
 Take a right onto Montana Creek Road.

-3. Start the Trek to Mendenhall Glacier Ice Caves
+3. Trek To Mendenhall Glacier Ice Caves

 From the end of Skater’s Cabin Road parking lot, start on the West Glacier Trail and follow the trail 4.5 miles to the glacier.
-This is a long trek and the trail is difficult, can be dangerous in areas and is mostly unmarked.
-It can get slippery so be cautious where you step.
-This route includes bridges, hazards, loose rocks, inclines, declines and even stairs.
-It’s not uncommon for people to twist ankles, suffer sprains and even broken bones on this trail.
+This is a long trek and the trail is difficult, can be dangerous in areas, and is mostly unmarked, though there usually is some surveyors tape every so often marking the way.

 Expect the hike to take about 3.5 to 4.5 hours on average, each way.
 It is advisable to get an early start, especially in the winter when days are short.

 It’s possible to bring a kayak (or rent one back in Juneau) and kayak across the lake in the summer and land just to the western flank of the glacier.
 Check out kayak and canoe trips here.

 In the winter, if the ice is thick enough it is possible to walk across the frozen lake from the Visitor Center.
 Do take care as people have fallen through the ice in the past.

 Walk north along the western flank of the glacier.
 Be careful as the rocks and ice can be very slippery here.
 This is a good place to pop on your crampons.

-Glaciers are constantly shifting, changing, melting, moving and sometimes growing.
+Glaciers are constantly shifting, changing, melting, moving, and sometimes growing.
 When I visited the opening was quite obvious.
 Other visitors report having to duck down or even crawl to enter.
 It just depends on how the glacier has shifted.

-7. Head on in
+7. Head On In